Kotlin/dataframe/plugins/symbol-processor/README.md

 ## :plugins:symbol-processor

 This module holds the KSP plugin, published as the library "symbol-processor-all" that can generate data schemas from a data sample using the `@file:ImportDataSchema` annotation.
+This annotation can be used as an alternative to the `dataframes {}` syntax of the [Gradle plugin](../dataframe-gradle-plugin) that's declared closer to the source code.
 It is also used to detect (both manually written- or generated) `@DataSchema` annotated classes/interfaces to generate column accessors for in the form of extension properties.